ToshioCP/Gobject-tutorial/gfm/sec4.md

 `tdouble.c` is changed.
 `div_by_zero_default_cb` function is added and `g_signal_new_class_handler` replaces `g_signal_new`.
-Defualt signal handler doesn't have `user_data` parameter.
+Default signal handler doesn't have `user_data` parameter.
 A `user_data` parameter is set with `g_signal_connect` family functions when user provided signal handler is connected to the signal.
 Because default signal handler isn't connected with `g_signal_connect` family function, no user data is given as an argument.